 This will be a multi-phased project.

-Phase One: This phase will include excavation, drainage and retaining wall of the property allocated for the park
+Phase One: This phase has been concluded and included excavation and drainage of allocated area for the park.

 The HSVDS will be asking for your support with this very important project by way of donations towards acquiring benches, lights, trees etc..
 We would be happy to add a plaque with your family name or that of a loved one.